 Alexandre respects the institution and thinks Barbarin is an honest, courageous man who has always condemned pedophilia and who will thus take action.
 He believes in the goodwill of both Barbarin and the Church.
 And why not?
 At one point I film Barbarin praying.
 Maybe he's asking God for help.
+But it's difficult for this aging institution to make necessary changes.
+It's paralyzed by its old habits, conservatism and the culture of secrecy and protectionism that prevents anyone taking any meaningful action.
 And the problem with Preynat, setting aside his behavior with children, is that he was always seen as a good priest.
-He was well liked by his parishioners and his hierarchy.
+He was well-liked by his parishioners and his hierarchy.